tulane-cmps6610-fall-2025/problem-set-03-arturoAltamirano/answers.md

     3. If the evaluator determines according to our current index and the seen list that we have seen the current value before (y, x::xs) = (y = x) then it will return the boolean of this

     4. Else we need to add xs to the seen list using xs::seen, updating the current x state to be the recursive call of this operation

+- **2c.**

+    This program does 3 total operations:

+        The evaluation stub checks if y = x
+        The initial case test of our input and subsequent base tests And the recursive call and associated index adjustment

+    This can be denoted as:

+        T(n-1) + O(n) + 1

+        with: n-1 being the size of our original list, which we are traversing and O(n) + 1 being the duplicates list which we are growing and evaluating according to size n

+        the recurrence unfolding:

+        T(n) = (T(n - 2) + T(n - 1) + n) + 1

+        T(n) = (T(n - 3) + T(n - 2) + T(n - 1) + n<sup>2</sup>)

+        We can denote this as balanced as the arrays only increment/decrement by 1 at each step, but that growth is quadratic since n increases by a exponent factor for every iteration.

+        Interesting to note that, even with work being largest at the root, the factor decrease is still 'linearly constant' and not by a constant fraction, so we cannot say it is leaf dominated.

+        O(n<sup>2</sup>)

 - **3b.**

-    This program does

 - **3d.**